 Project management gets a bad rap.

-Project management is usually one of those topics, that when I begin to discuss it, people’s eyes begin to roll right back into their heads.
+is usually one of those topics, that when I begin to discuss it, people’s eyes begin to roll right back into their heads.
 When I dare talk about project management tools, I am quickly left standing talking to myself.

 There are project management tools, however, that if we were to incorporate them into our daily activities, could dramatically make us more productive and ultimately more successful!
-I suggest three such tools. the Gantt Chart, Extreme project calendaring, and a Kanban board.
+I suggest three such project planning tools. the Gantt Chart, Extreme project calendaring, and a Kanban board.

 1. The Gantt Chart